xerifandtomas/miyax-gantt-js/README.md

-  .withMonthDay() // show the month day .withYearMonths() // show the year months .withTime() // show the duration of the tasks .disableHeaders() // disable the left headers .i18n(ES) // set the language, default is EN .render() // render the gantt chart
+  .withMonthDay() // show the month day .withYearMonths() // show the year months .withTime() // show the duration of the tasks .showHeaders(false) // disable or enable the headers, default is true .i18n(ES) // set the language, default is EN .render() // render the gantt chart